Otium

 Tubam cecinit quæ nunquam caneret receptui.

-Corda hominum scrutatur ante Thronum Judicii
+Corda hominum scrutatur ante Thronum Judici

 Cito anima, responde, io pedes hilari.